yujunz/gitlab.com-runbooks/howto/patroni-management.md

 # Patroni

+## Scaling the cluster up

+1. Increase the node count of `patroni` in [terraform][environment-variables].
+1. Apply the terraform and wait for chef to converge.
+1. On the new box, `gitlab-patronictl list` and ensure that the other cluster members are identical to those seen by running the same command on another cluster member.
+1. `systemctl enable patroni && systemctl start patroni` (for some reason we do not automate this yet, but this operation is rare).
+1. Follow the patroni logs.
+A pg_basebackup will take several hours, after which point streaming replication will begin.
+Silence alerts as necessary.

-## Scaling the cluster up or down
+## Scaling the cluster down

-Increasing or decreasing the node count of `patroni` in an environment [variables][environment-variables], followed by a Terraform provisioning, should be enough to add or remove nodes to the Patroni cluster.
-A successful Chef run will start the `patroni` service will take care of doing the base backup replication and the streaming replication afterwards.
+1. Using this method, we can only delete the highest index of patroni.
+Make sure it isn't the primary!
+1. Take the replica out of the read replica pool, and ensure it doesn't become the primary if we are unlucky enough to suffer a failover while scaling the cluster down: follow the [replica maintenance](#replica-maintenance) instructions.
+1. Decrease the node count of `patroni` in [terraform][environment-variables].
+   Carefully read the plan and apply the terraform.

 ## Cluster information